 The Faculty Council selects students who demonstrate outstanding performance in all five criteria of scholarship, leadership, service, citizenship, and character.
 Although the academic criterion is important and should be considered first, membership should never be considered on the basis of grades alone.

 Scholarship – Cumulative GPA – The scholarship requirement set by the National Council is based on the student’s cumulative grade point average.
 The phrase “cumulative grade point average” refers to the total academic performance as demonstrated by the grades received by the student while in attendance at the school where the chapter is found.
-Therefore, when students are selected during their eighth grade year, grades from the seventh grade on should be used to compute the cumulative scholastic average.
+Therefore, when students are selected during their seventh or eighth grade year, grades from the sixth and seventh grade will be used to compute the cumulative scholastic average.
 The minimum GPA to meet the Scholarship criteria is 92.
 Continued membership in the chapter is based upon students maintaining the standard GPA under which they were admitted.

 Leadership – The leadership criterion is considered highly important for membership selection.
 The Faculty council may interpret leadership in terms of offices held within school and community organizations, leadership roles within the classroom, effective participation in positions of responsibility in other activities, such as athletic team captains, section leaders in band and chorus, committee chairs in student groups, etc. Leadership roles in both school and community may be considered, provided they can be verified.